 The investigator will disclose all information concerning compensation, including the amount and schedule of payments, in the informed consent document.
-Study participants will also be required to complete a Personal Data Disclosure Form for Research Participants as compensation is considered taxable income.
+Study participants may also be required to provide their social security number as compensation is considered taxable income.

 Alterations in Payments